evilfactorylabs/gow/README.md

 ## Development

-Make sure you have Go & SQLite installed, if not, you know what's next.
+Make sure you have Go & SQLite installed (and it's dependencies), if not, you know what's next.

 - Build the application: `make`
 - Run the server: `GOW_TOKEN=<token> ./gow`